T. N. Chaturvedi: Comptroller and Auditor General of India

 He was deemed retired from the IAS upon his appointment as Comptroller and Auditor General of India (CAG, 1984–90).
 The CAG is a constitutional position, and the holder is appointed by the president.

-TN Chaturvedi began the process of modernization of the office of the CAG.
+Chaturvedi began the process of modernization of the office of the CAG.
 He made the first changes in the administrative structure of the office since independence, which led to expansion of opportunities for officers of the CAG, and making it more efficient.
 New concepts, such as scientific audit, concurrent audit, and internal audit were introduced.
 Efforts were made at the international level to connect with the audit institutions of other countries which culminated in India offering training to audit officers of many countries, and being empanelled as a United Nations auditor.

 An effort was also made to make the audit reports more understandable to the layman.
 The traditionally low-key profile of the CAG was suddenly raised as these reports were brought into the public realm by media.
 The institution of the CAG, and Chaturvedi personally, came under attack inside and outside Parliament by the government and the Congress Party in 1989 after the release of an audit report of the purchase of the Swedish Bofors gun by the army, which pointed out lapses in the procurement process.

 Political career

-TN Chaturvedi joined the Bharatiya Janata Party (BJP) in 1991, at the request of BJP leaders Dr Murli Manohar Joshi and Atal Bihari Vajpayee.
+Chaturvedi joined the Bharatiya Janata Party (BJP) in 1991, at the request of party leaders Murli Manohar Joshi and Atal Bihari Vajpayee.
 He unsuccessfully contested the Lok Sabha election from Kannauaj.
 He was twice elected to the Rajya Sabha from Uttar Pradesh in 1992 and 1998.
 He was a member of the National Council of the BJP, its highest policy-making body.

 An active parliamentarian, he was on the panel of vice-chairmen of the Rajya Sabha.
 He was chairman of the Committee on Industry and of the Delhi Public Library.
 He was also a member of the Committees on external affairs, defence, public accounts, money laundering, patents, and on the securities scam.
 He was a member of Indian Council of Social Science Research, Indian Council of Historical Research, National Book Trust, and Asiatic Society (Kolkata).

 He was also Chancellor of the Rashtriya Sanskrit Vidyapith.
 He was vice-chairman, Nehru Memorial Museum and Library (NMML) Society (now renamed Prime Mimisters’ Museum and Library) and the chairman of its Executive Council (2001–04), He was elected as India’s representative on the Executive Board of UNESCO in 2001.

 He was the first pathak prahari (ombudsman) of the Hindi newspaper Navbharat Times in 1990.
 Prime Minister Chandrasekhar was the chief guest at the inaugural function.